-Irreplaceable and wildlife-rich habitats
+Irreplaceable and wildlife-rich habitats and species

-POLICY HER6: IRREPLACEABLE HABITATS AND LOCAL WILDLIFE-RICH HABITATS
+POLICY HER6: IRREPLACEABLE HABITATS AND LOCAL WILDLIFE-RICH HABITATS AND SPECIES

-- A. Hermitage parish's irreplaceable habitats are shown on Figure 6.1 and consist of: - a. ancient woodland - b. ancient and veteran trees, which may be in the identified Tree Areas - B. As directed by the NPPF, development resulting in the loss or deterioration of irreplaceable habitats should be refused, unless there are wholly exceptional reasons and a suitable compensation strategy (including its delivery and ongoing upkeep) exists. - C. Local Wildlife Sites are identified on Figure 6.1.
+- A. Hermitage parish's irreplaceable habitats are shown on Figure 6.1 and consist of: - 1. ancient woodland - 2. ancient and veteran trees, which may be in the identified Tree Areas - B. As directed by the NPPF, development resulting in the loss or deterioration of irreplaceable habitats or the loss of legally protected and priority species should be refused, unless there are wholly exceptional reasons and a suitable compensation strategy (including its delivery and ongoing upkeep) exists. - C. Local Wildlife Sites are identified on Figure 6.1.
 These are locally designated areas of importance for biodiversity and are protected appropriately.
-Proposals to restore and, as necessary, improve management of these Local Wildlife Sites is supported. - 6.8 One of the major assets of Hermitage village is that it is surrounded by beautiful countryside.
+Proposals to restore and, as necessary, improve management of these Local Wildlife Sites is supported. - 6.12 One of the major assets of Hermitage village is that it is surrounded by beautiful countryside.
 For many reasons it is becoming increasingly important and urgent that the countryside is protected, especially the areas where wildlife in all its forms can flourish.
-The NPPF also recognises the importance of the natural countryside and requires planning authorities to contribute to and enhance the natural and local environment by 'protecting and enhancing valued landscapes' and 'minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures' (NPPF paragraph 174). - 6.9 Hermitage parish has a large number of sizeable ecological assets which must be protected in order that wildlife can thrive.
-As shown in Figure 6.1 this includes ancient woodland and
+The NPPF also recognises the importance of the natural countryside and requires planning authorities to contribute to and enhance the natural and local environment by 'protecting and enhancing valued landscapes' and 'minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures' (NPPF paragraph 174).